AhmedMaherTohmay/Medical_Chatbot/README.md

 # Medical Chatbot

-This repository contains the AI components for a medical chatbot that helps patients detect their diseases based on given symptoms.
+This repository contains the AI components for a medical chatbot on a web application that helps patients detect their diseases based on given symptoms.
 The chatbot combines two models: one for friendly chat, created using a simple neural network (NN), and another for predicting diseases, built using a pretrained BERT model.

 ## Deployment Options